 As you can see the reinvested dividends are clearly noticeable in the returns over time.
 Of course, if you take the return of the distributing ETF including dividends, you would have gained roughly the same amount. (but in my case I would have paid taxes!)

 Hopefully now you understand the difference between accumulating and distributing ETFs.
+The graphs are from a website called JustETF.
 If you have any more questions don’t hesitate to ask!